 Withdrawal symptoms, ranging from a return of uncomfortable psychological symptoms to physical manifestations such as nausea and diarrhea, may occur when the drugs are removed from the bloodstream.
 Family history of drug dependency or previous issues with substance abuse and/or dependency may increase the likelihood of developing a dependency on a benzodiazepine and may potentially add to the withdrawal timeline duration as well.

 The method of ingestion is also related to the onset of withdrawal.
 For instance, snorting or injecting benzos sends the drugs straight into the bloodstream to take almost instant effect.
-Ingesting a pill requires that it be digested through the digestive tract, which can potentially extend the withdrawal period.
+Ingesting a pill requires that it be digested through the digestive tract, which creates a less intense high and slower onset of withdrawal symptoms.

 Benzodiazepines are also regularly abused in conjunction with other drugs and/or alcohol.
 This is called poly-drug abuse and can influence the withdrawal severity and timeline.
 The Treatment Episode Data Set (TEDS) report of 2011 published that 95 percent of those admitted to a drug treatment center for benzodiazepine abuse or dependency also abused another drug or alcohol simultaneously.
 Abuse of other illicit substances may also increase the type and number of withdrawal symptoms that occur.